-At the end of the day, good education in a reputed institute ensures that you have a well paid job for life.
-If you think college education is overrated, you are just about to discover how much!
-Forbes has come out with a list of the most high priced colleges across the country.
-The data has been collaborated and calculated with assistance from the Center for College Affordability & Productivity, Washington and the National Center for Education Statistics, that comes from the government, which takes into account costs like tuition fees, room and board, books, transportation and mandatory computers.
+At the end of the day, a good education in a reputed institute ensures that you have a well-paid job for life.
+If you think a college education is overrated, you are just about to discover how much!
+Forbes has come out with a list of the most high-priced colleges across the country.
+The data has been collaborated and calculated with assistance from the Center for College Affordability & Productivity, Washington, and the National Center for Education Statistics, which comes from the government, which takes into account costs like tuition fees, room and board, books, transportation, and mandatory computers.
 Here is a list of the top 10 most expensive colleges all over America.

-10. The last on the top ten is the Wesleyan University, Middletown, Connecticut, that offers seats at $42,084 with a total cost of $56,341, thanks to a 9:1 student: faculty ratio.
+10. The last on the top ten is the Wesleyan University, Middletown, Connecticut, which offers seats at $42,084 with a total cost of $56,341, thanks to a 9:1 student: faculty ratio.

 9. Making it to the penultimate position of the list is the Northwestern University, Evanston, IL that charges tuition fees of $40,223 with a total cost of $56,406.

 8. Next up is the Fordham University, Bronx, N.Y. that charges tuition fees of $39,967 with total costs coming to $56,454.

 7. Getting into Georgetown University, Washington D.C. will cost you $40,203 in tuition with total cost coming to $56,485.

 6. Vanderbilt University, Nashville, Tenn will cost you $38,952 in tuition fees with a total cost of $56,634 that houses 6,000 undergraduates.

 5. A seat in Columbia University, N.Y., will cost you $45,290 tuition fees and a total cost of $56,681.